Learn how you can compensate for your impact with carbon credits

 Becoming a carbon neutral business

-Carbon-neutral services allow you to attract customers, engage stakeholders and reduce your potential future carbon tax risk.
+Carbon-neutral services allow you to attract customers, engage stakeholders, and create a positive brand image.

-DGB’s carbon and biodiversity credits are validated and verified by third-party verification bodies using leading standards such as the Verified Carbon Standard (VCS) or the Gold Standard.
-Each Verified Emission Reduction (VER) represents one metric tonne of additional, permanent, and otherwise unclaimed CO2 emission reductions or removals, creating a positive environmental and social impact.
+DGB’s carbon units are validated and verified by third-party verification bodies using leading standards such as the Verified Carbon Standard (VCS) or the Gold Standard, ensuring their impact and quality.
+Each carbon unit represents 1 metric tonne of additional, permanent, and otherwise unclaimed CO2 emission reductions or removals, creating a positive environmental and social impact.

 Our global projects